From best to worst characters, here is GGRecon's definitive Apex Legends tier list.

 Caustic is one big bad boy, with toxic abilities.
 This mad scientist makes the A tier for a few reasons.
 While his gas canisters can be annoying to pass by, they are easily spotted and taken care of with one bullet, and if you have a Wraith on your team, you'll also be privy to an advanced warning of the gas' presence.
 Caustic does have the Fortified buff (just like Gibby) but without a gun shield, meaning he's still a huge target for SMG spray-downs.
 Caustic's ultimate gas cloud is rather painful, dealing ever-increasing damage from 4 to 10 ticks.
 The gas clouds and canisters also slow enemies, as well as blurring vision, and since the recent buff that meant his teammates were no longer susceptible to the slowing elements of his attacks, he has been promoted to A Tier.

 These two Apex Legends Characters are in the bottom C tier for a reason.
-Octanes bring nothing to a team apart from selfishness & a penchant for high-tier items (you try keeping hold of that Gold Shield you dibsed when an Octane is around…), and Crypto is a heat-seeking camera with skin.
+Octanes bring nothing to a team apart from selfishness & a penchant for high-tier items (you try keeping hold of that Gold Shield you dibsed when an Octane is around…), and Loba is just too damn LOUD.

-Jumpy-runny man is part of C Tier for a reason.
+Jumpy-runny man is part of C Tier for a reason, and he's staying put in the Apex Legends Season 6 Tier List.
 He's fast and furious, sorry, he makes his teammates furious with his speedy stealing.
 He's incredibly fun to play, but as for his abilities; are they worthwhile?
 The self-healing is massively helpful, and the stim can be used effectively in scenarios where you decide to push at the last second or retreat defensively.
 The jump-pad is a movement ability the whole team can enjoy but isn't as effective as a Zipline or Portal.
 The bottom line is; Octane is not helpful.